 Interviews with Chang-rae Lee, Viet Thanh Nguyen, Carribean Fragoza, Richard Ovenden.

-Poems or translations in or forthcoming from The Rialto, Shenandoah, Ambit, Harana Poetry, LUMIN Journal, The Seventh Wave, perverse, Wild Court, Lunch Ticket.
+Poems or translations in or forthcoming from The Offing, The Rialto, Shenandoah, Ambit, Harana Poetry, LUMIN Journal, The Seventh Wave, perverse, Wild Court, Lunch Ticket.

 Journalism on strippers at Harvard, the Libyan transition from the Gaddafi regime, Vietnamese shrimpers in New Orleans, the two most recent French presidents, pollution in the Ohio River, a once-in-a-century contest for oil rights in the Middle East, the 2008 American presidential election, and Florida courts depriving non-English-speaking defendants of translators.